 Tier 2: Cross-functional – they affect multiple departments and cross organizational boundaries

 Tier 3: Strategic – they’re organization-wide programs or projects for clients with strategic impact.

 In the selection process, you’re trying to get the best people for your project team.
 But you’re also gathering information about their work habits and personality so you can craft the right assignment for them.

 Tier 1: Small projects: You are usually familiar with the potential team members’ work performance and quality standards when you all work in the same department.
-You need to ask the boss for the people you want on your team during the project planning phase.
-That’s when the boss is focused on the project and can give you hints about the correct assignment for each of them.
+During the project planning phase, you need to ask the boss for the people you want on your team.
+That’s when the boss is focused on the project and can give you hints about the correct assignment for each person.